-In children who require wheelchairs, abnormal spinal curves may cause changes in appearance (like those mentioned above), as well as changes that negatively affect daily functions, such as:
+In children who require wheelchairs, spinal curves may cause changes like those mentioned above, as well as the following:

 - Tilted pelvis

-- A worsening ability to sit and the need to use the hands and arms for support while seated
+- difficulty in sitting and the need to use the hands and arms for support while seated

 - Pressure sores due to the pelvic tilt and overall imbalance

-Children with neuromuscular scoliosis may also develop other types of spinal curves, such as kyphosis or lordosis.
-Additionally, large curves in the upper back or excessive inward curves in the lower back (hyperlordosis) may decrease the space in the chest for the lungs and lead to breathing problems.
+Children with this condition may also develop other types of spinal curves, Also, large curves in the upper back or large inward curves in the lower back may decrease the space in the chest for the lungs and lead to breathing problems.

 Diagnosing Neuromuscular Scoliosis

-Magnetic resonance imaging (MRI) scans may also be necessary, especially in patients who require scoliosis surgery, because an MRI is able to provide clear images of the soft tissues and spinal cord.
+MRI scans may also be necessary, especially in patients who require surgery, because an MRI is able to provide clear images of the soft tissues and spinal cord.

-Treatment for neuromuscular scoliosis depends largely on the type and severity of the spinal curve and the nature of any underlying condition, as well as the patient’s age and stage of development.
+Treatment for Neuromuscular Scoliosis includes specialists in other medical fields.
+All elements of care must follow best practices to ensure that every aspect of treatment provides the best outcome.
+Treatment for this condition depends largely on the type and severity of the spinal curve and the nature of any other conditions, as well as the patient’s age and the stage of the curve.

-Although nonsurgical treatments will not prevent your child’s curve from progressing, they may delay the progression and help improve function and quality of life.
+Although nonsurgical treatments will not prevent your child’s curve from getting worse, they may delay the progression and help improve function and quality of life.

 This is the most common nonsurgical treatment for neuromuscular scoliosis.
-If the patient’s pelvis has shifted in a way that affects their balance, modifying the wheelchair to improve posture can lead to improvements.
-Modifications may include adding specially molded backings and adjusting the side positioners to improve balance while in a seated position.
+If the patient’s pelvis has shifted in a way that affects their balance, changing the wheelchair to improve posture can lead to improvements.
+Changes may include adding specially molded backings and adjusting the side positioners to improve balance while in a seated position.

-The decision to proceed with surgery for neuromuscular scoliosis depends on several factors, such as the severity of the curve, the nature of the underlying neuromuscular condition, the age of the patient, ambulatory status, and how much scoliosis affects their ability to function normally.
-Many other factors will also be considered, especially with patients who are non-communicative.
+The decision to proceed with surgery depends on several factors, such as the curve, the nature of the condition, the age of the patient, ambulatory status, and how much their condition affects their ability to function normally.
+The doctors will consider many other options, especially with patients who are non-communicative.

-Should your child require surgery to correct neuromuscular scoliosis, the expert surgeons and caregivers at Southwest Scoliosis Institute can provide the care and attention they deserve.
-Drs.
-Richard Hostin, Kathryn Wiesman, and Shyam Kishan have been treating children and adolescents for more than 12 years.
+Should your child require surgery to correct this condition, the expert surgeons and caregivers at our practice can provide the care and attention they deserve.
+Our expert physicians, Richard Hostin, MD, Devesh Ramnath, MD, Ishaq Syed, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD have been treating children and adolescents for more than 12 years.

 This is the most common surgical procedure used to treat neuromuscular scoliosis.
-The surgeons use instrumentation (metal rods, screws, etc.) to fuse together two or more vertebrae in order to stabilize the spine and correct the abnormal curve.
+The surgeons use metal rods, screws, etc. to fuse together two or more vertebrae to stabilize the spine.
+This procedure will also straighten out the curve.

-In patients who are still quite young and growing rapidly, the treatment team may opt to use growing rods, a specialized form of instrumentation that can be adjusted every few months as the child grows.
-This allows the spine to continue growing while the rods stabilize it, but it is a temporary solution, and a spinal fusion procedure may be necessary later in life if the curve continues to progress.
+In patients who are still quite young and growing rapidly, the treatment team may opt to use growing rods that facilitate changing every few months as the child grows.
+This allows the spine to continue growing while the rods stabilize it, but it is a temporary solution, and a spinal fusion procedure may become necessary later in life if the curve continues to progress.